ncatlab/nlab-content/pages/9/9/3/7/7399/content.md

 deep classical results in the theory of surfaces, and in particular Baer's isotopy theorem.

- In the work of Ladegaillerie there is also a purely algebraic description, in terms of fundamental groups, of the ''isotopic'' category of compact surfaces X , equipped with a topological 1-complex K embedded in X .
-This description, which had the misfortune to run counter to ''today's taste'' and because of this appears to be unpublishable, nevertheless served (and still serves) as a precious guide in my later reflections, particularly in the context of absolute algebraic geometry in characteristic zero. ''
+ In the work of Ladegaillerie there is also a purely algebraic description, in terms of fundamental groups, of the "isotopic" category of compact surfaces X , equipped with a topological 1-complex K embedded in X .
+This description, which had the misfortune to run counter to ''today's taste'' and because of this appears to be unpublishable, nevertheless served (and still serves) as a precious guide in my later reflections, particularly in the context of absolute algebraic geometry in characteristic zero."

 ## References